xmidt-org/docs/content/docs/operating/talaria.md

   fixed:
     - http://HOSTNAME:PRIMARY_PORT
 ```
-Where HOSTNAME is your DNS record, docker container, or ip address listening on the
+Where `HOSTNAME` is your DNS record, docker container, or ip address listening on the
-PRIMARY_PORT.
+`PRIMARY_PORT`.

 _**NOTE**_: if you have domain or host certificates available, we recommend
 always running the service (and all components in the service) in https mode.